The number of people claiming German ancestry dropped steeply after the War, far more than could

 Boston Symphony, began to be harassed by onlookers at his concerts.
 Having been cleared of any

-doing wrong or 'suspicious activity' in two grueling Federal investigations, Muck was suddenly
+wrong doing or 'suspicious activity' in two grueling Federal investigations, Muck was suddenly

-arrested on March 25, 1918, and placed in an internment camp as a "dangerous enemy alien."
-His
+arrested again on March 25, 1918, and placed in the prison/internment camp at Fort Oglethorpe in

 The Daughters of the American Revolution also denounced famed violinist Fritz Kreisler when he